 Concentrated Solar Power

-Finally Green Basline Energy
+Finally Green Baseload Energy

-In extreme cases, a traditional boiler can boost or replace the power of the sun.
+In extreme cases a traditional boiler can boost or replace the power of the sun.
 This boiler could run on hydrogen or biogas to ensure 100% green energy.

 Contrary to popular imagination, the Sahara is mostly not covered in sand.
 Most of it is bare rocks.
-For that reason, sand dunes and wandering dunes are no problem for the power plants.
-In case of a sandstorm, the mirrors can be moved into a protective position.
+For that reason sand dunes and wandering dunes are no problem for the power plants.
+In case of a sandstorm the mirrors can be moved into a protective position.

 Waste Product: Water

 But why is that technology not used everywhere?
 Historically it was difficult to produce a lot of high voltage direct current and even more difficult to invert it to alternating current.
 And we need high voltage to transmit with lower losses and transformers only work with alternating current.
+Today inverters can convert Direct and Alternating Current, but the whole system is set up on AC and many applications prefer AC anyway.

 Is there any possibility to use the advantages of both worlds?